Ashishkaroriya/Clg_Projects/README.md

-# Codsoft Projects
+# Java Projects

-Welcome to the Codsoft repository!
+Welcome to the repository!
 This repository contains various projects developed using Java.
 Each project is designed to demonstrate different aspects of Java programming and software development.

 ## Projects